DoctorMcKay/node-steam-user/README.md

 - `convertUserID` - If the user with the SteamID passed here has a chat window open with us, their window will be converted to the new chat room and they'll join it automatically.
 If they don't have a window open, they'll get an invite.
 - `inviteUserID` - If specified, the user with the SteamID passed here will get invited to the new room automatically.
 - `callback` - Optional.
 Called when the chat is created or a failure occurs.
-	- `result` - A value from `EResult`
+	- `err` - An `Error` object on failure, or `null` on success
 	- `chatID` - If successful, the SteamID of the newly-created room, as a `SteamID` object

 **v1.9.0 or later is required to use this method**

-Creates a new multi-user chat room
+Creates a new multi-user chat room.

+**This method is deprecated.** This creates an old-style, pre-new-chat chat room, which is not compatible with Steam's newer chat system.

 ### redeemKey(key[, callback])
 - `key` - Steam formatted game key
 - `callback` - Optional.
 Called when request completes
 	- `err` - An `Error` object on failure, or `null` on success
-	- `details` - A `SteamUser.EPurchaseResult` value
+	- `purchaseResultDetails` - A `SteamUser.EPurchaseResult` value
-	- `packages` - An object whose keys are packageIDs and values are package names
+	- `packageList` - An object whose keys are packageIDs and values are package names

 **v3.2.0 or later is required to use this method**